Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 The Oresund Strait is a passage of 115 km between Denmark and Sweden connecting the North Sea and the Baltic, a maritime dead-end.
 It enables Russia, the Baltic States, Poland, and Germany to access international maritime shipping.
 The majority of Russian container trade transit through the strait.

 The Strait of Bosporus has a length of 30 km and a width of only 1 km at its narrowest point linking the Black Sea to the Mediterranean.
-Its access has been the object of two conflicts, the Crimean War (1854) and the battle of the Dardanelles (Gallipoli, 1915).
+Its access has been the object of two conflicts, the Crimean War (1854) and the Battle of the Dardanelles (Gallipoli, 1915).
 Turkey fortified the passage after the Convention of Montreux in 1936, which recognized its control of the Bosporus but granted free passage in peacetime to any commercial vessel without inspection.
 With the Dardanelles passage, Bosporus forms the only link between the Black Sea and the Mediterranean Ocean.
 In the current context, the Bosporus represents a passage of growing strategic importance, notably after the fall of the Soviet Union.
 Ukraine has become a major exporter of grains (sunflower, corn, and wheat) and iron ore, relying on the Strait of Bosporus.
 Further, the Caspian Sea has vast oil reserves, which must transit through the Black Sea and Bosporus to reach external markets, namely around the Mediterranean.
-Although pipelines offer an alternative, the cost differentials are advantaging the use of maritime transportation.
+Although pipelines offer an alternative, the cost differentials are advantaging maritime transportation.
 For instance, the cost of moving oil along the Baku – Ceyhan pipeline ranges between $1 and $2 per barrel, while shipping oil by tankers through the Black Sea costs 20 cents per barrel.